iluwatar/java-design-patterns/model-view-intent/README.md

 **Programmatic Example**

-The Model-View-Intent (MVI) pattern is a modern approach to structuring your application's logic.
+The Model-View-Intent (MVI) pattern for Java is a modern approach to structuring your application's logic, ensuring a smooth, unidirectional flow of data and events.
 It's a variation of the Model-View-Presenter (MVP) and Model-View-ViewModel (MVVM) patterns, but with a more streamlined flow of data and events.

 In MVI, the View sends user events to the Intent.
 The Intent translates these events into a state change in the Model.
 The Model then pushes this new state to the View, which updates itself accordingly.
 This creates a unidirectional data flow, which can make your code easier to understand and debug.